aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-transaction-sdk.md

 :::tip

-The URLs for both services, by default, point to our devnet services, however, they can be configured via setting following environmental variables: `APTOS_NODE_URL` and `APTOS_FAUCET_URL`.
+The URLs for both services by default, point to our devnet services.
+However, they can be configured with the following environment variables: `APTOS_NODE_URL` and `APTOS_FAUCET_URL`.
 :::

 ### Step 4.2: Creating local accounts

 The next step is to create two accounts from the locally.
 [Accounts][account_basics] represent both on and off-chain state.
-The off-chain state consists of an address and the public, private key pair used to authenticate ownership.
+Off-chain state consists of an address and the public, private key pair used to authenticate ownership.
 This step demonstrates how to generate that off-chain state.

 <Tabs>
   <TabItem value="python" label="Python">